servable-community/servable-dashboard/README.md

 ---

-Parse Dashboard is a standalone dashboard for managing your [Parse Server](https://github.com/ParsePlatform/parse-server) apps.
+Servable Dashboard is a standalone dashboard for managing your [Parse Server](https://github.com/ParsePlatform/parse-server) apps.

 ---